ArbenMehmetiPabau/dev-tasklist/README.md

 Inside the JavaScript folder, it is required of you to have one index.html file, and one index.js file.

-in the index.html file, you need to setup one basic form:
+in the index.html file, you need to setup the following view:

-Form to have four checkbox inputs with values: Internship, Pabau, Employment, Career
+The view to have four checkbox inputs with values: Internship, Pabau, Employment, Career

-To have one button "Shuffle Values" - when clicked, it should simply swap the order of the checkbox inputs that appear on the form
+To have one button "Shuffle Values" - when clicked, it should simply swap the order of the checkbox inputs that appear on the view

-To have one button "Change Values" - when clicked, it should simply change the values of the checkbox inputs that appear on the form into something of your choice.
+To have one button "Change Values" - when clicked, it should simply change the values of the checkbox inputs that appear on the view into something of your choice.

 To have one button "Show selected values" - when clicked, it should display on the screen the selected checkboxes.